Jing Ulrich

+Jing Ulrich is an American financial executive and board member.
+She is currently managing director and vice chairman of investment banking at JPMorgan Chase.

 Various publications have listed her among the world's most powerful women.
 For example, in 2021, for the seventh consecutive year, Forbes China ranked Ulrich among the country's top businesswomen.
 In October 2013, Fortune magazine for the fourth time, ranked Ulrich among the top 50 most powerful global businesswomen.
 Likewise, in October 2013, the South China Morning Post featured Ulrich as one of Hong Kong's 25 most inspirational and influential women.
 In 2016, she received the inaugural Asian Women Leadership Award from China Daily and Asia News Network.

 Education

 In 1990, Ulrich received a bachelor's degree with honors in English and American Literature from Harvard University and in 1992 a master's degree in East Asian Studies from Stanford University.

 Career

 Early career

 From 1994 to 1996, Ulrich worked as a fund manager for Greater China at Emerging Markets Management in Washington, D.C., and before that as an equity analyst at Bankers Finance Investment.

 In his 1990 autobiography, To Life: The Story of a Chicago Lawyer, the jurist Elmer Gertz, a protégé of Clarence Darrow and defender of human rights, devoted several pages to Ulrich, whom he had met when she was still a teenager.